City, Co., State: Tillamook County Circuit Court, Oregon

 The Overview

 The plaintiff in this case brought a suit for personal injuries against a hotel when she allegedly stepped into a pothole while walking across the property’s parking lot.
-Smith Freed Eberhard successfully defended its client, with the case settling for only a fraction of plaintiff’s initial demands.
+Smith Freed Eberhard successfully defended its client, with the case settling for only a fraction of the plaintiff’s initial demands.

 The Background